eclipse-ecal/ecal/contrib/mma/README.md

 ## Linux

-Before running the Machine Monitoring Application on Linux make sure the following packages are installed:
+The Machine Monitoring Application on Linux collects information via:
-  - systat : sudo apt install sysstat
-  - ifstat : sudo apt install ifstat
+  - /proc virtual file system
+  - command df
+  - file /etc/os-release

+These should be available on all standard Linux distributions and even on embedded Linux distributions.

 ### Installation